Amma Asante: Writing and directing

-A United Kingdom

-In January 2014, it was announced that Asante would direct a thriller, Unforgettable, for Warner Bros. but she eventually left the project, announcing in March 2015 that she would instead be directing A United Kingdom, a period piece based on the interracial romance between Seretse Khama and Ruth Williams.
+In January 2014, it was announced that Asante would direct a thriller, Unforgettable, for Warner Bros. but she eventually left the project, announcing in March 2015 that she would instead be directing A United Kingdom, a period piece based on the interracial romance between the first president of Botswana, Seretse Khama, and his wife Ruth Williams.
 The film A United Kingdom, which Asante directed in 2016, features David Oyelowo and Rosamund Pike portraying the main protagonists of the real-life story, who marry, and with the coming independence of Bechuanaland, decide to move back there, despite British opposition to their relationship.
 A United Kingdom is based on the 2006 book by historian Susan Williams entitled Colour Bar: The Triumph of Seretse Khama and His Nation.
 Brunson Green details the filming process by explaining that "you could tell there were about 250 movie moments in this biography of this amazing couple, and so we kind of culled through all those moments and tried to figure out a storyline".
 During the IFP Gotham Independent Film Awards ceremony, Oyelowo mentions adding A United Kingdom to his list of movies because it was an African-based story directed by a female filmmaker.
-In June 2016, the British Film Institute (BFI) announced that A United Kingdom would open the 60th London Film Festival.
+A United Kingdom opened the British Film Institute's 60th London Film Festival in 2016.

-Recent projects

-Asante is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

 Asante directed "Useful", episode 3 in series 3 of Hulu streaming service's series The Handmaid's Tale.
 The series is based on Canadian writer Margaret Atwood's 1985 novel of the same name.
 The episode first screened on 5 June 2019.

-In the 2020 and 2021 Powerlist, Asante was listed in the Top 100 of the most influential people in the UK of African/African-Caribbean descent.
+Asante is set to direct a film adaptation of the book The Billion Dollar Spy, starring Mads Mikkelsen.

+Since around 2020, Asante has been involved in creating, writing, and directing the six-part internationally co-produced TV crime drama series Smilla's Sense of Snow, which has its world premiere on Australian TV network SBS Television on 30 July 2025 and is distributed by ITV Studios.
+The series was made by German film production studio Constantin Film, in association with others.

+Other roles and activities

+As of 2025 Asante is chancellor of the Norwich University of the Arts, since becoming the second in the role in 2019, after John Hurt.

+Asante is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.